 Leslie L. Smith

 Leslie L. Smith received his MA in Educational Theater and a BA in Creative Writing, both at New York University.
-Most recently he published the acclaimed and controversial novel, Sally Field Can Play The Transsexual, Or I Was Cursed By Polly Holiday.
+Most recently PressLess published his acclaimed and controversial novel, Sally Field Can Play The Transsexual, Or I Was Cursed By Polly Holiday.

-His 1997 film David Searching, starring Anthony Rapp, Camryn Manheim, and Julie Halston, played in limited release.
-It was screened at more than 65 film festivals across the world and distributed internationally on video.
-David Searching now belongs to the permanent collection at the Outfest Legacy Project/UCLA film archive.
-A New York City theater producer and playwright, Smith is a member of the League of Off-Broadway Theaters and Producers and previously served on the Administration Committee for the Lucille Lortel Awards.
+His 1997 film David Searching, starring Anthony Rapp, Camryn Manheim, and Julie Halston, played theaters in limited commercial release.
+It was screened at more than 35 film festivals across the world and distributed internationally on video.
+David Searching now belongs to the permanent collection at the Outfest/UCLA Legacy Project Film Archive.
+As New York City theater director, producer and playwright, Smith was a member of the League of Off-Broadway Theaters and Producers and previously served on the Administration Committee for the Lucille Lortel Awards.

 Smith is the editor of Leaving The Rest: Gay Men On Alcoholism, Addiction, And Sobriety, available from Magnus/Riverdale Avenue Books.
 He has written for numerous publications, including dot429, A & U, Premiere, Movieline, OUT, POZ Magazine, NEXT and The Advocate.

-He lives in Tempe, AZ where he is pursuing a PhD at Arizona State University's School of Art, Media and Engineering.
+He lives in Phoenix, AZ where he is pursuing a PhD at Arizona State University's School of Arts, Media and Engineering.